History of Kayla Harrison in Timeline

 Others born on this day/year

-2008: Changed weight classes and won Junior World Championship
+2008: Changed Weight Classes and Won Junior World Championship

-In 2008, Kayla Harrison changed weight classes to the –78 kg division.
+In 2008, Harrison changed weight classes to the –78 kg division.
 In 2008, she also won the Junior World Championship.

-2010: Won the 2010 World Judo Championships
+2010: World Judo Championship Win

-In 2010, Kayla Harrison won the gold medal in the –78 kg category at the World Championships, becoming the first American to do so since 1999.
+In 2010, Harrison won the gold medal in the –78 kg category at the World Championships, becoming the first American to do so since 1999.

-August 2, 2012: Won Olympic Gold Medal in Judo
+August 2, 2012: Olympic Gold Medal Win

-August 31, 2016: Awarded Rokudan
+August 31, 2016: Promotion to Rokudan

 October 2016: Signed with World Series of Fighting

-2016: Won Second Olympic Gold Medal
+2016: Second Olympic Gold Medal

-In 2016, Kayla Harrison earned a second Olympic gold medal in the same weight class in Rio, defeating Audrey Tcheuméo of France.
+In 2016, Harrison earned a second Olympic gold medal in the same weight class in Rio, defeating Audrey Tcheuméo of France.

 June 21, 2018: MMA Debut at PFL 2

-August 16, 2018: Defeated Jozette Cotton at PFL 6
+August 16, 2018: Fight against Jozette Cotton at PFL 6

-2018: Defeated Moriel Charneski at PFL 11
+2018: PFL 11 Victory

-May 9, 2019: Defeated Larissa Pacheco at PFL
+May 9, 2019: Fight against Larissa Pacheco

-On May 9, 2019, Kayla Harrison was originally scheduled to fight Svetlana Khautova at PFL, but after Khautova withdrew, Harrison faced Larissa Pacheco, winning by unanimous decision.
+On May 9, 2019, Harrison was originally scheduled to face Svetlana Khautova.
+However, she faced Larissa Pacheco and won the fight by unanimous decision.

-October 11, 2019: Defeated Bobbi Jo Dalziel at PFL 7
+October 11, 2019: Victory Against Bobbi Jo Dalziel at PFL 7

-December 31, 2019: Won the 2019 Women's Lightweight Championship
+December 31, 2019: 2019 Women's Lightweight Championship Win

 November 20, 2020: Invicta FC Debut

-December 17, 2020: Titan FC 66 Fight Cancelled
+December 17, 2020: Titan FC 66 Bout Cancellation

-2020: Acquired Full Custody of Niece and Nephew
+2020: Acquired Custody of Niece and Nephew

-May 6, 2021: Defeated Mariana Morais at PFL 3
+May 6, 2021: Victory Against Mariana Morais at PFL 3

-June 25, 2021: Defeated Cindy Dandois at PFL 6
+June 25, 2021: Victory Against Cindy Dandois at PFL 6

 On June 25, 2021, Kayla Harrison faced Cindy Dandois at PFL 6 and won the bout in the first round via an arm bar submission.

-August 19, 2021: Defeated Genah Fabian at PFL 8
+August 19, 2021: Victory Against Genah Fabian at PFL 8

 On August 19, 2021, Kayla Harrison faced Genah Fabian in the Semifinals of the Women's Lightweight tournament at PFL 8, winning the bout in the first round via TKO by way of ground and pound.